Lingerie shops open another door for Saudi women at work

 His company, Glowork, advertises nearly 2,000 jobs pitched specifically at Saudi women.
 He said 7,500 female job applicants have signed up for his site.

-More women than men graduated from higher education institutions last year, but the labor market has so far failed to catch up.
+More women than men graduated from higher education institutions last year, but the labour market has so far failed to catch up.

 Jarmo Kotilaine, chief economist of National Commercial Bank in Jeddah, said Western countries went through a similar process in the 1960s, before which time educated women frequently did not expect to parlay their degrees into careers.